The 20 Most Competitive House Districts of 2026, by Rater Consensus

 Do the three raters ever disagree?

 Constantly, and this report scores the disagreement.
-Cook lists 18 Toss Ups, Crystal Ball 16, Inside Elections 14.
-NJ-7 is a Cook Toss Up that Inside Elections tilts Democratic and Crystal Ball leaves off its Toss-up list entirely.
+Cook lists 18 Toss Ups, Crystal Ball 21, Inside Elections 14.
+NJ-7 is a Cook Toss Up that Inside Elections tilts Democratic and Crystal Ball leaves off its Toss-up list entirely, and Sabato's Crystal Ball rates NC-1, NC-11, and FL-14 Toss-ups that Cook and Inside Elections still call Leans Republican.
 Every entry above attributes each rating to its rater by name.

 Sources